King Lear (1987 film): "Snakes!"

 Pluggy's editing studio.
 He is photocopying his hand.
 Will Jr. enters.

 Godard appears to have disguised one of the central aspects of his film so well that almost every writer who mentions it does so with a sense of bafflement and bewilderment: namely, the shots illuminated by a bare light bulb of toy plastic dinosaurs and other animals in a cardboard box.
 These shots are intercut with the montage sequence described below.
-At 00:48:18, we see a plastic red dinosaur and some other animals.
+We see a plastic red dinosaur and some other animals.
 Will Jr. asks, "What's it all for, Professor?
 Please?"
 And Pluggy replies, "The Last Judgement."
 Pluggy seems to be referring to the biblical passage in the Book of Revelation which describes the war in heaven.
-Lest we mistake the toy dinosaurs in the box, a few moments later (00:48:34) Virginia (off-screen) cries "Snakes!"
-The French word for 'snake' is 'serpent', the old English and French name for dragon, and the Wagnerian equivalent is 'Wurm'.
+Lest we mistake the toy dinosaurs in the box, a few moments later Virginia (off-screen) cries "Snakes!"
+The French word for 'snake' is serpent, the old English and French name for dragon, and the Wagnerian equivalent is Wurm.
 Revelation, chapter 12 tells how the great red dragon is thrown down to earth, and v.
 9 gives some of its names: dragon, serpent, devil, Satan.
 "Do not come between the dragon and his wrath," says Lear several times during the film.

-One of the most famous cinematic dragons is perhaps the scene-stealing star of Part I of Die Nibelungen.
-The film featured in Histoire(s) du cinéma, Godard's next huge project after King Lear: "Short of fusing himself into the celluloid, Godard does what he can to immerse himself in cinema's promised immortality, bathing like Fritz Lang's Siegfried in the blood of the beast."